 In Australia and internationally, open data policies have progressed markedly over the past 5 years or so.
 In December 2015, the government released a Public Data Policy Statement which outlined its commitment to:

-'optimise the use and reuse of public data and to collaborate with the private and research sectors to extend the value of public data for the benefit of the Australian public.'
+'optimise the use and reuse of public data and to collaborate with the private and research sectors to extend the value of public data for the benefit of

 There is still a way to go.

 Opening government data is not a costless exercise – there will always be resourcing costs that need to be considered carefully.
 But more importantly we need to respect and carefully manage any privacy concerns that may arise.
 It is essential that we secure and maintain the social license needed for this work if we are to improve policy outcomes.